-One of the key skills children learn is how to read a clock; what time is it?
+One of the foundational skills children learn early on is how to read a clock.

-Beyond answering the basic question with hours and minutes, there is something deeper behind the question; knowing the time means knowing what to do.
-The time of day and time of year, the seasons, and the calendar establish the boundaries and time frames upon which our world is built, with specific routines for morning, afternoon, evening, and night, summer, fall, winter, and spring.
+It’s not simply a question of hours and minutes; there is something deeper to the question.
+If you know what time it is, you also know what to do.
+It’s morning, wake up and eat breakfast before school or work.
+It’s nighttime, time to wind down and go to sleep.
+The time of day, the time of year, the seasons, and the calendar all establish the boundaries and time frames upon which our world is built, with specific routines for morning, afternoon, evening, and night, summer, fall, winter, and spring.

-Different cultures have used other numeral systems and calendars to measure time.
+Different cultures have established various systems and calendars to measure time.
 Today, most of the world uses the Gregorian calendar, a fixed calendar determined by how long the earth takes to make one complete orbit around the sun.

 The Torah asks us to track time using the moon as a frame of reference; when people spot the new moon, they would report it to the highest court, which declares the beginning of a new month – Rosh Chodesh.
 It’s not Rosh Chodesh because there’s a new moon, but because the Jewish leaders say so.
 It’s the very first commandment in the Torah, given to the Jewish People still enslaved in Egypt: